mariapetro/LeHaMoC/README.md

-# LeMoC: Leptonic Modeling Code for High-Energy Astrophysical Sources
+# LeHaMoC: Leptonic-Hadronic Modeling Code for High-Energy Astrophysical Sources

-LeMoC is the leptonic module of a versatile time-dependent lepto-hadronic modeling code designed for simulating high-energy astrophysical sources.
-It simulates the behavior of relativistic electrons interacting with magnetic fields and photons in a spherical region.
+LeHaMoC is a leptohadronic modeling code designed for simulating high-energy astrophysical sources.
+It simulates the behavior of relativistic pairs, protons interacting with magnetic fields and photons in a spherical region.
 The physical processes that are included are:

-- Synchrotron emission and self-absorption
+-Synchrotron emission and self-absorption
-- Inverse Compton scattering
+-Inverse Compton scattering
-- Photon-photon pair production
+-Photon-photon pair production
-- Adiabatic energy losses
+-Adiabatic losses
+-Proton-photon pion production
+-Proton-photon (Bethe-Heitler) pair production -Proton-proton collisions

 The user can also model expanding spherical sources with a variable magnetic field strength.
 The user can also define 3 types of external radiation fields:

-- grey body or black body
+-Grey body or black body
-- power law
-- tabulated
+-Power-law
+-Tabulated

 ## Files Included